AY2324S2-CS2113T-T09-2/tp/docs/DeveloperGuide.md

 names with the search parameter, it will store the index in the `targetIndex` variable.
 This `deleteItem(String keyword)` method will then call another `deleteItem(int index)` method, but this time, the parameter passed is an integer.
 The execution after this will be exactly the same as passing an `Integer` to the `deleteItem(int index)` method mentions above.

+Furthermore, the `deleteItem(int index)` method will be accessing a `ArrayList<Integer` called `sortedOrder` which contains the index mapping between the `Item` objects stored in `itemList` and the index of `Item` printed to the user.
+This functionality is implemented to ensure that the indexes of the sorted `list` shown to the user can be used as reference for the deletion of items using `ITME_INDEX`.

 Upon completion of either operation, the `execute()` method sets the `hasToSave` flag to true, signaling the need to persist changes to storage.
 This entire process is logged at various levels, providing a trail for audit and debugging purposes.